 Other requirements for final grade

-The final grade for the course is based on the written examination but bonus points can be obtained from LAB1, PRO1, SEM1 and the exercises.
+The final mark is based on the written examination but bonus point can be received from LAB1, PRO1, SEM1, and from the exercises.

 Opportunity to complete the requirements via supplementary examination